 About RSPB Ynys-hir Nature Reserve

-The RSPB Ynys-Hir nature reserve is wildlife haven in the heart of Mid Wales.
-Located within the UNESCO Dyfi Biosphere, Ynys-hir has miles of trails, 7 view hides and has been awarded Ramsar, Natura 2000 and SSSI status.
+RSPB Ynys-Hir nature reserve is wildlife haven in the heart of Mid Wales.
+Located within the UNESCO Dyfi Biosphere, Ynys-hir has miles of trails, 5 viewing hides and over 3 miles of trails.
+Awarded Ramsar, Natura 2000 and SSSI status.

 As always at RSPB reserves the birds put on a splendid show, thanks to the excellent reserve management.
-Bird watching starts in the car park with a host of birds at the different sections of the bird feeding station.
+Bird watching starts in the car park with a host of birds at the different sections of the bird feeding station and in the pools in front of the picnic benches.

 The range of habitats ensures variety and the trails provide a delightful walk even if you come during summer afternoons when birds are least in evidence.
 The oakwoods support all the characteristic birds of broadleaved woodland including pied flycatcher, redstart, wood warbler and both great and lesser spotted woodpeckers.
 The too often despised conifers are preferred by goldcrests and coal tits and in winter attract crossbills.